Put-in-Bay Stamp Released

 The US Postal Service has announced the issue of a postage stamp commemorating the Battle of Lake Erie which took place 200 years ago on Sept.
 10, 1813, just a few miles away from Put-in-Bay out on the lake.
 The battle dramatically changed the history of the United States.
-The War of 1812, sometimes called “the forgotten conflict,” was a two-and-a-half year confrontation with Great Britain that brought the United States to the verge of bankruptcy and disunion.
+The War of 1812, sometimes called “the forgotten conflict,” was a two-and-a-half-year confrontation with Great Britain that brought the United States to the verge of bankruptcy and disunion.

-The oil-on-canvas painting, completed in 1873, was commissioned by the U.S. Congress and placed at the head of the east stairway in the Senate wing of the Capitol.
+The oil-on-canvas painting, completed in 1873, was commissioned by the United States Congress and placed at the head of the east stairway in the Senate wing of the Capitol.
 It depicts Oliver Hazard Perry in the small boat he used to transfer from his ruined flagship, the Lawrence, to the Niagara.

-He then penned one of the most memorable phrases of the war in a report to General William Henry Harrison: “We have met the enemy and they are ours.”
+He then penned one of the most memorable phrases of the war in a report to General William Henry Harrison: “We have met the enemy, and they are ours.”
 Perry’s triumph gave the U.S. control of Lake Erie and allowed the army to recover ground lost early in the war.